likewhatevs/semcode/docs/schema.md

 SELECT name, definition_hash FROM types WHERE kind = 'struct'

 -- Get content from appropriate shard
-SELECT content FROM content_5 WHERE blake3_hash = 'abc123...'
+SELECT content FROM content_5 WHERE xxhash = 'abc123...'
 ```

 ### Content Resolution Queries